Susan Fuentes: Career

 She eventually took a long hiatus from the music industry to raise her own children.
-During this period, Fuentes went through personal struggles with her life as she battled drug addiction and heavy smoking that would eventually lead to her partner taking her children away from her.
+By the 1990s, she had largely withdrawn from the entertainment scene.

 After over coming her personal struggles she returned to the industry in 2010 with the help of her long-time friend and singer Dulce.
 She performed with Pilita Corrales in Cebu, with Dulce in Bohol and made a guest appearance at Walang Tulugan with the Master Showman on June 19.
 These would be her last performances on stage.
 Her worsening health condition prompted Fuentes to be confined in the hospital.

-On August 19, 2012, Dulce organized a fundraising event for her titled "Usahay … A Moment for Susan" which took place on August 28 at Zirkoh Morato in Quezon City.
+On August 19, 2012, Dulce organized a fundraising event for her titled "Usahay: A Moment for Susan" which took place on August 28 at Zirkoh Morato in Quezon City.
 Among the performers were Manilyn Reynes, The CompanY, Gary Granada, Nonoy Zuñiga, Aiza Seguerra, Jose Mari Chan, Marco Sison, Jett Pangan, Isay Alvarez, and Frencheska Farr.
 The event was organized to help Fuentes pay for her medical bills.

 In December 2012, she was recognized by the JRG Halad Foundation as one of that year's awardees for outstanding contributions to Cebuano music.

 On March 23, 2013, she was featured in GMA Network's life story series Magpakailanman.
 Host Mel Tiangco interviewed her alongside her friend Dulce.
 It was her last televised appearance.

 Personal life

+She has been living in Quezon City since 1973.
 Fuentes described her life during the 80's as "self-destructive" despite being wealthy.

 She was in a relationship with a man named Darl who was already married and had children of his own.
 During the affair, they had two children; a daughter and a son.
 The couple lived together briefly and did not marry.
 After Fuentes became a drug addict, her partner decided to return to his other family and took her children with him.
 She became estranged from them for many years until 2012.

+During her hiatus, Fuentes went through personal struggles with her life as she battled drug addiction and heavy smoking that would eventually lead to her partner taking her children away from her.

 In 2002, she underwent kidney transplant after they were both damaged.
 She had to be confined in the Kidney Institute for three weeks, where she had 13 sessions of dialysis.